Conservation and Safety Tips for Michigan Morel Hunters - Michigan.gov/mushroomhuntingBest practices for harvesting mushrooms:

 Location guide for mushroom hunters:

 In forests where there has been a prescribed burn or wildfire, there is typically a larger crop of morels the following year.
-List of prescribed burn and wildfire areas
+Check the Mi-Morels map for prescribed burn and wildfire areas.

-To find maps with suitable ORV trails, public lands available for mushroom picking and types of vegetation, check out the Mi-HUNT map application.
+You can also find maps with suitable ORV trails, public lands available for mushroom picking and types of vegetation, on the Mi-HUNT map application.